Ela160403/LCM-website/README.md

 ## File Structure
 - `index.php`: Main entry point for the LCM Tower activity.
-- `activity.php`: Contains the Color-the-Mosaic activity.
+- `activity.php`: Contains the Pie Chart Activity.
 - `tiles.php`: Implements the Number Tiles Puzzle.
 - `style.css`: Stylesheet for the application.
 - `script.js`: JavaScript for animations and interactivity.